awsdocs/amazon-ec2-user-guide/doc_source/user-data.md

 The cloud\-init user directives can be passed to an instance at launch the same way that a script is passed, although the syntax is different\.
 For more information about cloud\-init, go to [http://cloudinit\.readthedocs\.org/en/latest/index\.html](http://cloudinit.readthedocs.org/en/latest/index.html)\.

 **Important**
-User data scripts and cloud\-init directives only run during the first boot cycle when an instance is launched\.
+By default, user data scripts and cloud\-init directives run only during the first boot cycle when an instance is launched\.
+However, you can configure your user data scripts and cloud\-init directives to run every time the instance is restarted from a stopped state\.
+For more information, see [How can I execute user data after the initial launch of my EC2 instance?](https://aws.amazon.com/premiumsupport/knowledge-center/execute-user-data-ec2/) in the AWS Knowledge Center\.

 The Amazon Linux version of cloud\-init does not support all of the directives that are available in the base package, and some of the directives have been renamed \(such as `repo_update` instead of `apt-upgrade`\)\.